janithb/Clockwise/README.md

 1. Scheduler 1: Schedules a task for every one second.
 2. Prints the scheduler id.
 3. Scheduler 2 Schedules an another task for every two second.
-This uses cron expression.
+This uses Cron expression.
 4. Prints the scheduler 2 id.
 5. Prints the running scheduler counts.
 This will prints '2'
 6. Sleep for five seconds